WondooSeo/SOLVED_AC_Class/README.md

 ***※ This project is licensed under the terms of the MIT license. ※***

-# SOLVED AC Class with Python
+# SOLVED.AC Class with Python

 <div align = 'center'>